Karandeep07/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
-Data Structures and Algorithms in Python

-Data Structure: Ways to store data

-Algorithm: Ways to use Data Structure (Instructions)

 Data Structure + Algorithm = Programs
+- Data Structure: Ways to store data

+- Algorithm: Ways to use Data Structure (Instructions)

 ## What is a good code?